nightscout/chrome-uploader/README.md

 3. Click **NightScout.info CGM Utility** icon to launch

 Lots of steps and right now.
 Some times you get no data back, usually preceded by completely inaccurate graphs- if that happens, press the Reset button.
 This'll wipe out all the data it's accumulated.
 Doesn't seem like you really need to unplug/replug anymore.

+###Linux
+On linux systems the programme doesn't have permission to access the dexcom device.
+In order to grant this permission, a udev rule has to be supplied.

+1. Create a file like /etc/udev/rules.d/99-dexcom.rules with admin rights.
+2. Add the following text to this file.
+Replace YOURGROUP with either a group you are member of or just your username.
+SUBSYSTEM=="usb",ATTR{idVendor}=="22a3",ATTR{idProduct}=="0047",MODE="0660",GROUP="YOURGROUP"
+3. trigger udev to load the new rules or simply restart.

+How to to this on Ubuntu (tested on 12.4):
+1. open a terminal
+2. run the following command, replacing YOURUSERNAME with your username: echo "SUBSYSTEM==\"usb\",ATTR{idVendor}==\"22a3\",ATTR{idProduct}==\"0047\",MODE=\"0660\",GROUP=\"YOURUSERNAME\"" | sudo tee /etc/udev/rules.d/99-dexcom.rules
+3. restart